makrai/notes/park21-vad-from-categ-emo.md

 # 5 Ablation

-* the effect of model architecture, pre-training and fine-tuning should be
+* the effect of model architecture, pre-training and fine-tuning
   * We show the result for SemEval dataset because it gave the best performance for zero-shot score prediction
   * Validation set results are shown in Appendix
 * In Table 3, we present six models for ablation study
-* Model 1: RoBERTa trained on SemEval with our framework except EMD loss replaced with cross-entropy which does not consider the order of
+* Model 1: RoBERTa trained on SemEval with our framework except EMD loss replaced with cross-entropy which does not consider the order
   * our model shows better correlations in overall. (+.022)
 * Model 3 is fine-tuned on EmoBank without pretrained weights of RoBERTa,
   * highly underperforming result compared to Model 5 (+.302)
-  * performance Still comparable to that of AAN (Zhu+ 2019), it could be
+  * performance Still comparable to that of AAN (Zhu+ 2019)
 * Model 4 uses BERT (Devlin+ 2018) pre-trained weights
   * slightly lower performance than Model 5 (+.027)
 * Model 6 shows comparable performance compared to Model 5 when using full